ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/getting-started/walkthrough.md

 What we've done is:

-1. Create a `class FooterComponent` that `extends HTMLElement`
+1. Create a `FooterComponent` class that extends `HTMLElement`
 1. If no shadow root is detected, create a `<template>` element
 1. We add some styles and HTML into the template
 1. We instantiate a shadow root and append that to the template
 1. We then define a tag for our new `<app-footer>` and pass a reference to our class

-From there, we can reference this in our App layout with a `<script>` tag and then add the `<app-footer>` tag to the bottom of the layout.
+From there, we can reference this in our App layout with a `<script>` tag and then add the `<app-footer>` tag to the bottom of the layout:

 ```html
 <html>